-The Berlin Airlift, also known as Operation Vittles, was a massive humanitarian and strategic airlift operation that took place from June 1948 to September 1949.
-It is considered one of the most significant events of the post-World War II era.
-In this blog post, we’ll explore the reasons behind the Berlin Airlift and its historical significance.
+The Berlin Airlift also known as Operation Vittles was a largest humanitarian and strategic airlift operation that started from June 1948 and up to the September 1949.
+Many historians refer to it as one of the epoch-making phenomena of the so-called period of the Cold War.
+In this blog post we’ll take a closer look at the background of why the Berlin Airlift happened and view as well its role in history.

 The Seeds of a Crisis

-To understand why the Berlin Airlift happened, we need to go back to the aftermath of World War II.
-Germany had been divided into four zones controlled by the Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
-Berlin, located deep within the Soviet zone, was similarly divided into four sectors.
-Tensions between the Allies and the Soviet Union started to escalate, leading to the eventual blockade of West Berlin by Soviet forces.
+To explain why the Berlin Airlift occurred it is necessary to go back to the history of the world after the Second World War.
+Germany had been divided into four zones controlled by the Allied powers: of which include the United States, USSR, the United Kingdom and France among others.
+Berlin that was situated well within the Soviet zone of occupation was like the rest of the city also divided into four sectors.
+The allies and Soviet Union relations began to deteriorate and, in the end, the Soviet Union began the blockade of West Berlin.

 The Blockade of West Berlin